kensanata/just-halberds/Knives.md

-<address>Written by Alex Schroeder.
-Based on a translation by Frotz
+<address>Written and translated by Alex Schroeder, Frotz Self, Peter
-Self and Peter Fröhlich, YYYY-MM-DD.
+Fröhlich, YYYY-MM-DD.
+Playtesting by Alex Schroeder, Frotz Self, Peter Fröhlich, Robert Freeman-Day (PresGas).
 To the extent possible under law, the authors of this work has waived all copyright and related or neighboring rights to this work.</address>

 # Knives